ranfysvalle02/hacking-vectors/README.md

 ## Conclusion

 Embeddings are a cornerstone of modern NLP applications, providing powerful capabilities for understanding and processing human language.
 However, they also introduce potential privacy risks due to the possibility of embedding inversion.
+If an attacker can invert an embedding to retrieve the original text or a close approximation, it poses a significant privacy risk, especially when dealing with sensitive information.
+This highlights the importance of implementing robust privacy-preserving measures in systems that handle sensitive data.

 By understanding these risks and implementing mitigation strategies like embedding transformation, we can enhance the privacy and security of dense retrieval systems.
 The iterative process of recovering text from embeddings, as demonstrated in the code, highlights both the vulnerabilities and the need for robust safeguards.

 ---